isotoma/isotoma.recipe.apache/README.rst

     The full pathname of the ssl certificate, if required sslkey
-    The full pathname of the key for the ssl certificate auto-www
+    The full pathname of the key for the ssl certificate redirects
+    A list of other domains to forward to this domain rewrites
+    A list source;destination;flags that gets expanded to 'RewriteRule source destination [flags]' auto-www
     If true, the recipe will have a Redirect for www.${sitename}.
 If your sitename already has a www prefix, the alias will be sitename with the prefix trimmed. logdir